mstocco/mariostoc.co/content/traininglog/20210404-ironman2021-21weeksout.md

 ---

-Getting off the bike, I didn't waste much time before heading out for the run.
+Getting off the bike, I didn't waste much time before heading out for the run; enough to get into some running kit and put my bike away.

 **This run sucked.**  My legs didn't just feel heavy, they felt like concrete.
 It took a long 13 minutes to shake the effects of the bike, and even after that, the legs had no juice tonight.
 Ironically, after 8 minutes, I was averaging **5:35/km** but if you would have asked me, I would have guessed closer to 7:00/km.